 Every business rule has only a single condition, but a condition may contain multiple filters.
 By default, a business rule has only one filter: active contract.
-This means that upon enforcement, the rule will be applied to every currently imported Person whose contract attribute is set to 'active.'
-You can change the contract status filter, as well as add or remove other filters based on Persons attributes, including custom attributes you've defined.
+This means that upon enforcement, the rule will be applied to every currently imported Person with at least one contract set to 'active.'
+You can change this filter, as well as add or remove other filters based on Persons attributes, including custom attributes you've defined.

 This article will walk you through modifying business rule conditions, in order to change which Persons are in scope.
 It will explain all the filters which are available to you.